 It is our honor to recognize central Iowa’s LGBTQ community with our annual LGBTQ Legacy Leader Awards.
 The LGBTQ community encompasses a range of compassionate leaders from a wide variety of vocations, all working together to solve problems and build a community that we can all be proud to call home. dsm magazine is once again collaborating with Capital City Pride for our eighth annual LGBTQ Legacy Leader Awards, where we will highlight four outstanding LGBTQ Iowans leading in their communities, as well as an emerging LGBTQ leader and an ally of the LGBTQ community.

-Honorees will be recognized at a special event Sept.
-10 at the Krause Gateway Center.
-Event details and registration will be announced this summer.
+Congratulations to the 2026 honorees!
+They will be recognized at a special event Sept.
+10 at the Krause Gateway Center and featured in the dsm Sept/Oct publication.
+Event registration will be announced this summer.

 Past Honorees